Health Insurance

 EU citizens

-• The following applies to you if you are a citizen of an EU member state, Iceland, Liechtenstein, Norway or Switzerland
+• You are a citizen of an EU member state (or Iceland, Liechtenstein, Norway or Switzerland)

 For more detailed information, please see the health insurance overview on the website of EURAXESS Germany - the EU portal for Researchers in Motion.